Home for Global Students

 Recreation Costs

-After moving to a new country to study or work, we should also pay attention to recreation.
+Recreation and entertainment costs are slightly higher in Australia than in the UK, though the difference across gym memberships, cinema tickets, and sports facilities is modest.
 Fortunately, there are various recreation opportunities in Australia and the UK.
 As is represented in the diagram, the average Australian cost of living in entertainment tends to be more expensive.

 ItemAustralia (AUD)UK (GBP)